FlavScents AInsights Entry for Green Hexanal (CAS: 5435-64-3)

 4. Use in Flavors

-In flavor applications, green hexanal is used across various categories, including fruit, vegetable, and herbal flavors.
-It serves as an impact note, providing a fresh, green character that enhances the authenticity of the flavor profile.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with variations depending on the desired intensity and the specific application.
-Green hexanal is relatively stable under acidic conditions but may degrade under high heat or oxidative environments, which should be considered during formulation.
+In flavor applications, green hexanal is used to impart a fresh, green note to a variety of products, including fruit flavors, vegetable flavors, and certain beverages.
+It serves as a functional impact note, enhancing the realism and freshness of flavor profiles.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, depending on the desired intensity and the specific application.
+Green hexanal is relatively stable under neutral pH conditions but may degrade under high heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature